savrus/hl/README.md

 ### HHL

-Once you've build the `hhl` program you can compute HHL for a graph, say `email.graph`:
+Once you've built the `hhl` program you can compute HHL for a graph, say `email.graph`:
 ```
 $ ./hhl email.graph
 Average label size 39.6134